Casp3rNZ/voxel-editor/README.md

 # Voxel Editor
 A lightweight, modern voxel editor built with Electron, BabylonJS, and React.

-Not intended for commercial use, I built this for quick prototyping of models for my personal projects.
+Not intended for commercial use, I built this for quick prototyping of models for my other personal projects.
 But if anyone finds this useful, im glad. :)

 <img width="1213" height="913" alt="image" src="https://github.com/user-attachments/assets/b2ffebfd-bff7-4755-921c-9591fbfb904d" />